NCEAS/metacat/docker/README.md

     $ docker-compose -p metacat up -d

-This will create three running containers, `metacat_webapp_1` containing the running Metacat process in Apache Tomcat, `metacat_proxy_1` containining the Apache HTTPD server configured to use SSL, and `metacat_postgres_1` containing the running Postgres database.
-You can then then visit the running Metacat instance at:
+This will create two running containers: `metacat_webapp_1` containing the running Metacat process in Apache Tomcat, and `metacat_postgres_1` containing the running Postgres database.
+You can then visit the running Metacat instance at:

     https://metacat.example.com/metacatui